Ada-C19/task-list-api/ada-project-docs/optional-enhancements.md

     - Takes in a dictionary in the shape of the JSON our API receives in the create and update routes
     - Returns an instance of `Task`

-### Use List Comprehensions

-Use list comprehensions in your `routes.py` logic.

-### Route Helper Methods

-If you have not already refactored your `routes.py` to use helper methods, do so now!

-Consider code with complex or repetitive logic, and refactor it into helper methods.
-Watch your `routes.py` file become cleaner and more readable!

 ### More Query Params